Developer Guide

 OneShelf is capable of editing the current items and deliveries in the list.
 Editing Items and Deliveries both are done similarly which will be illustrated below.

-class respectively, which contains of the changes to be made.
+The following is a class diagram for the EditCommand.
+It takes in an Index and a EditDescriptor class respectively, which contains of the changes to be made.

 Figure 12: Class Diagram of EditCommand

-The following is an activity diagram for the EditCommand
+The following is an activity diagram for the EditCommand.

-to capture the data of the field to be edited.
+Once the user enters a valid EditCommand, EditCommandParser will utilise ArguementMultiMap to capture the data of the field to be edited.

-, which stores the new data to its respective field, and passed it back to EditCommand
+It will then create an EditDescriptor, which stores the new data to its respective field, and passed it back to EditCommand together with the Index that the user has specified.

-based on the current list and updates the relevant field.
+EditCommand will retrieve the Item/Delivery using the Index based on the current list and updates the relevant field.

 Figure 13: EditCommand Activity Diagram